 Again, because every case is unique, some cases will have MVA hearings and some cases will not.
 But all cases are going to have at least one district court appearance.
 And some cases, like in Prince George’s County, for example, will have usually multiple appearances.”

-When it comes to your defense, you want an attorney who is immersed in the relevant law and who has the experience necessary to obtain the best outcome for your case.
+When looking for a Maryland DUI lawyer, it is important to consider a variety of factors.
+However, two of the more salient are the attorney’s experience in the practice area and familiarity with the nuances of the Maryland criminal justice system.
 Before entering private practice, attorney Ed Tayter served as an administrative law judge, presiding over more than 15,000 driver’s license suspension and revocation hearings.
-His experience with both the criminal and civil consequences of an arrest gives Mr. Tayter the knowledge to deftly handle all aspects of your case.
+His experience with both the criminal and administrative consequences of an arrest gives Mr. Tayter the knowledge to deftly handle all aspects of your case.
+Mr. Tayter has a wealth of experience representing clients across a broad spectrum of communities in the state of Maryland.
 Protect your rights and your record by calling Maryland DUI attorney Ed Tayter for a free initial consultation and evaluation of your case.

 - Edward Tayter Q-and-A On College Students and DUI Charges in Maryland

 - Edward Tayter on Prosecutors, Judges, and Underage Drinking in Maryland DUI Cases